Grants: Grantmaking Guidelines

 The Foundation has one grant cycle per year and only accepts invited proposals.
 It is important to review our grantmaking guidelines and grant application process for information about what we fund, our grant cycle process and how to apply.

-You may also review our grants lists to see the previous grants we have made.
+You may also review our grant list to see the previous grants we have made.

 Relationship to the Foundations's Priority Areas and Mission